 Reporting an Accident: No injuries and damages are within your province’s threshold

 Police Reporting: Each province sets a dollar value for estimated damages that will determine if you need to involve the police.
-In Alberta, for example, the threshold is $2,000, and in Ontario the threshold is $1,000.
+In Alberta and Ontario, for example, the threshold is $2,000.
 What’s this mean?
 You are not required to report an accident to the police if the total damage is less than that outlined by the province.
 This limit includes the damage to both vehicles.

 Insurance Company Reporting: Your insurance policy states that you are required to report all accidents, regardless of the amount of damage.
 Many drivers believe that if they pay the damages themselves they don’t need to involve the insurer; this is not true.
 Your insurer needs to be kept in the loop of any collision.

 Reporting an Accident: No injuries and damages exceed your province’s threshold

 Police Reporting: By law, you are required to report an accident if the damage exceeds your province’s limit (Alberta and Ontario’s is $2,000).
 In other words, if you’re an Ontario resident and one vehicle sustains $1000 in estimated damages and the other vehicle is dinged for $1001 in damages, you are required to report it to the police or a Collision Reporting Centre.